 I was blessed to be one of the original SOS team members!
 After a difficult diagnosis process, I was eventually diagnosed with DCIS, non-invasive, in April 2006.
 I had what they called ‘shotgun distribution’ (small cells throughout the breast), so the biopsies/lumpectomies were unable to get clear margins.
 Finally, in October of 2006, I had a bilateral mastectomy with tram flap reconstruction.
 Because the cancer was caught so early, coupled with the fact that I had a bilateral mastectomy, I did not have to have chemo, radiation or tamoxifen.
 All of my BC care has been through the Memorial Healthcare System in Hollywood, FL; Dr. Jonathan Weiser at Physician’s Institute was my plastic surgeon.

 My tenure on SOS has meant everything to me.
-I am the idea girl.
+I am known as idea girl.
 One of my greatest contributions was the birth of Professional Day, among other team activities.
-Recently I was appointed to the Board of Directors.
-I plan many more contributions.
+As a member of the Board of Directors., I am able to make contributions.

-I am married to John and have two daughters (Johanna and Lissi), a son (Christian) and two precious grandkids (Aria and DJ)!
-I work as a Marketing Specialist for a commercial real estate company in Fort Lauderdale.
+I am married to John and have two daughters (Johanna and Lissi), a son (Christian) and two precious grandkids (Aria and Damian)!
+I work as a Senior Associate for Global Services for the CPA Firm Crowe, LLP in Miami.

 Married to Alan for 44 years – 3 children, Alyson, Alan Jr. and Christopher; 4 Grandchildren, Nate, Matthew, Alexa and Juliana.
 Diagnosed with breast cancer: July 4th, 2002.
 Treatment: 6 months of chemo, followed by a mastectomy, another 6 months of chemo and finally radiation.
 Treatment was followed by the other breast removal and a tram flap.
 My family has been my rock supporting me every step of the way and still continue to do so.
 I think of my cancer as a bump in the road that put things into proper prospective for me.
 Since I have become a SOSter I have never been in such good shape…mentally and physically.
 Made the 2015 USA World Dragon Boat team.
 The international competition was held in Welland, Ontario, Canada.
 The positive attitude, camaraderie and support amongst our SOSters is amazing.
 I am proud and honored to belong to such a team.